openremote/documentation/docs/quick-start.md

 - [Creating a custom project](developer-guide/creating-a-custom-project.md) - Create a project with custom protocols, asset types and setup code

 ## Where's the data stored?
-Persistent data is stored in a PostgreSQL DB which is stored in the `openremote_postgresql-data` docker volume which is durably stored independently of the running containers (see all with `docker volume ls`).
+Persistent data is stored in a PostgreSQL DB which is stored in the `openremote_postgresql-data` Docker volume which is durably stored independently of the running containers (see all with `docker volume ls`).
 Note that historical attribute data is purged daily based on value of `OR_DATA_POINTS_MAX_AGE_DAYS`; this value can also be overridden for individual attributes by using the `dataPointsMaxAgeDays` configuration item.
 See the [Developer Guide](developer-guide/useful-commands-and-queries.md#backuprestore-openremote-db) for details on making backups of the database.